Free Activities for Spring/Summer

 4. Admire the breathtaking architecture of the Manitoba Legislative Building on guided tours from July 1 to the Labour Day long weekend in September offered on an hourly basis.
 Groups of 10 or more require advance tour reservations during the summer season.

-7. Each Thursday throughout July and August, round up the family for themed adventures at Living Prairie Museum.
-Discover some of nature’s neat critters as different ones are explore each week through presentations, games, crafts and time out on the prairie.
+6. Each Thursday throughout July and August, round up the family for themed adventures at Living Prairie Museum.
+Discover some of nature’s neat critters as different ones are explored each week through presentations, games, crafts and time out on the prairie.

 1. First Fridays is a great way to get to know the Exchange District the 1st Friday of each month, 5-9pm.
 Enjoy dinner at a great café, talk to artists in their studios, attend Gallery openings and explore the unique shops.